JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 In the 1970s and early 1980s, the network model and the hierarchical model were the main alternatives, but the relational model came to dominate them.
 Object databases came and went again in the late 1980s and early 1990s.
 XML databases appeared in the early 2000s, but have only seen niche adoption.

-As computers became more powerful and networked, relational model continue to generalize well, beyond their original scope of business data processing, to a broad variety: online publishing, discusssion, social networking, .etc.
+As computers became more powerful and networked, relational model continue to generalize well, beyond their original scope of business data processing, to a broad variety: online publishing, discussion, social networking, .etc.

 ### 2.1.1 The Birth of NoSQL

-The name "NoSQL" is unfortunate, originally intended simply as a catchy Twitter hashtag for a meetup on open source, distributed, nonrelational databases in 2009 [3].
+The name "NoSQL" is unfortunate, originally intended simply as a catchy Twitter hashtag for a meetup on open source, distributed, non-relational databases in 2009 [3].
 It has been retroactively reinterpreted as Not Only SQL [4].

 Driving forces:

 1. Greater scalability than relational databases, including very large datasets or very high write throughput
-1. Widespread preference for free and open source software over commercial database products
+2. Widespread preference for free and open source software over commercial database products
-1. Specialized query opterations not well supported by the relational model
+3. Specialized query operations not well-supported by the relational model
-1. Frustration with the restrictiveness of relational schemas, desire for a more dynamic and expressive data model
+4. Frustration with the restrictiveness of relational schemas, desire for a more dynamic and expressive data model

 ### 2.1.2 The Object-Relational Mismatch

 The disconnect between the object-oriented model and the SQL data model is sometimes called an impedance mismatch (a term borrowed from electronics).

-Object-relational mapping (ORM) frameworks like ActiveRecord and Hibernate reduce boilerplate code required for the translation layer but they can't completely hide the differences between the two models.
+Object-relational mapping (ORM) frameworks like ActiveRecord and Hibernate reduce boilerplate code required for the translation layer, but they can't completely hide the differences between the two models.

 For a resume or a LinkedIn profile, the profile as a whole can be identified by a unique identifier, `user_id`.
 Fields like `first_name` and `last_name` can be columns on the `users` table.
-However, most people have had more than one job and varying numners of education.
+However, most people have had more than one job and varying numbers of education.
 The one-to-many relationship can be represented:

-1, In the traditional SQL (prior to SQL 1999), put positions, education, and contact information in separate tables, with a foreign key reference to the `users` table.
+1. In the traditional SQL (prior to SQL 1999), put positions, education, and contact information in separate tables, with a foreign key reference to the `users` table.
-1. Later versions of SQL added support for structured datatypes and XML, with support for querying and indexing inside those documents.
-These features are supported to varying degrees by Orable, IBM DB2, MS SQL Server, and PostegreSQL.
-A JSON datatype is also supported by some, including IBM DB2, MySQL, and PostgreSQL.
+2. Later versions of SQL added support for structured datatypes and XML, with support for querying and indexing inside those documents.
+These features are supported to varying degrees by Oracle, IBM DB2, MS SQL Server, and PostegreSQL.
+A JSON datatype is also supported by some, including IBM DB2, MySQL, and PostegreSQL.
-1. A third options is to encode jobs as a JSON or XML, store as text column and let the application interpret structure and content.
+3. A third options is to encode jobs as a JSON or XML, store as text column and let the application interpret structure and content.
 In this setup, you typically cannot use the database to query values inside that encoded column.

 For a data structure like a resume, which is mostly a self-contained document, a JSON representation is quite appropriate.
 JSON has the appeal of much simper than XML.
-Document oriented databses like MongoDB, RethinkDB, CouchDB, and Espresso support this data model.
+Document oriented databases like MongoDB, RethinkDB, CouchDB, and Espresso support this data model.

 The JSON representation has better locality than the multi-table schema.
 If you want to fetch a profile in the relational example, you need to either perform multiple queries (query each table by `user_id`) or perform a messy multi-way join between the user table and its subordinate tables.
 In the JSON example, all the information is in one place and one query is enough.